Johannah Ruddy, M.Ed. | Chief Operating Officer & Executive Director

 Ms. Berry is the Director of Sales, Exhibits and Education for the Rome Foundation and joined the Foundation in 2018.
 Ms. Berry works directly with the Executive Director and supports the work of the Rome V Committees as well as the Rome Foundation Board Members.
 Ms. Berry manages multiple projects, exhibits, educational programs and other events, in addition to overseeing sales and responding to customer questions.
 Ms. Berry has a Bachelor of Science in Early Childhood Education from Meredith College and previously worked as a preschool teacher throughout the Raleigh area.
 She is thrilled to expand on her skills in team work, planning and organization while impacting the lives of patients.
 Ms. Berry lives in Wake Forest with her husband and son.

 Ms. Blair is an experienced Sales, Marketing and Merchandising Specialist, having worked in healthcare in the field of dental and animal science.
-Through these experiences, Ms. Blair honed her training, research and analytical skills which ultimately led to Rome Foundation.
-With over 20 years of unique patient, clinician and management training Ms. Blair has implemented her unique skill sets at various health care conventions, medical groups and retail outlets.
+Through these experiences, Ms. Blair honed her administrative skills which ultimately led to Rome Foundation.
+With over 20 years of unique management training Ms. Blair has implemented her unique skill sets at various health care conventions, medical groups and retail outlets.
 Ms. Blair is a graduate of Long Island University in New York, currently lives in Long Island and often spends her free time reading and writing.

 Iram Haq, MPH | Research Coordinator, Rome Foundation Research Institute